 Homework will be assigned 1-2 times per week.
 Check the course website's announcement section to check if new homework is posted after each class.
-You will generally have 3-5 days to complete an assignment.
+You will generally have 3-7 days to complete an assignment.
 The due date will be posted on the Mastering Astronomy website.
 It is your responsibility to keep up with this.
 If you miss an assignment you get zero credit for it.
+Please note - I can see exactly how long you spend on homework.
+If you spend 2 hours don't email me telling me you spent 6 hours.